frontend-dashboard/multimedia-browser/README.md

 # multimedia-browser

-An Electron application with Vue and TypeScript
+An Electron application with Vue

 ## Recommended IDE Setup